SaaS Billing and Pricing Models

-SaaS pricing models typically bill clients using one of the following three metrics:
+SaaS pricing models typically bill clients using one of the following two metrics:

 - Number of users